Vardo Rumessen

 Vardo Rumessen (8 August 1942 – 24 August 2015) was an Estonian pianist, musicologist and politician for the Union of Pro Patria and Res Publica.
 He is best known for his work with Eduard Tubin's music.
 He was born in Pärnu.
+In his performances abroad, he played works by Estonian composed that were forbidden under the Soviet regime.

 Political activity

 Rumessen's political activity centered on restoring Estonia's independence, and he was a member in the following organisations: